Sensitive ELISA for Detection of Okadaic Acid

-The MaxSignal® Okadaic Acid (DSP) ELISA Test Kit is a competitive enzyme immunoassay for the quantitative analysis of okadaic acid in mussels and water samples.
+The MaxSignal® Okadaic Acid (DSP) ELISA Test Kit is a competitive enzyme immunoassay for the quantitative analysis of okadaic acid.
 Okadaic acid (OA) is one of the diarrheic shellfish poisons (DSP) produced by the dinoflagellate genera Dinophysis and Prorocentrum.
 There are a number of chemically different toxins associated with DSP.
 They are lipophilic and polyether compounds and can be divided into three main groups:

 - Acidic toxins - OA and its derivatives